kiyoad/kind-metrics-monitoring-demo/README.md

 1. `$ cd kind-metrics-monitoring-demo`
 1. `$ ./start.sh`
-   1. Start kind with Calico embedded in the prepared cluster settings.
+   1. Start kind ~~with Calico embedded in the prepared cluster settingsi~~.
    2. Prepare a PersistentVolume in the local file system for VMCluster.
    3. If you haven't already, get VictoriaMetrics Operator.
    4. Start VictoriaMetrics Operator.